flloschy/auto-dl/README.md

 ## VERY IMPORTANT

-I know placing something important this far down is nothing good but thats a you problem, again :D (only if you didnt scroll here)
+1. I know placing something important this far down is nothing good but thats a you problem, again :D (only if you didnt scroll here).
 NO and I mean NOT A SINGLE button has ANY kind of confirmation.
 So a delete button WILL execute the deleting with NO way back, NO backups NO anything!
+2. DO not, NEVER, NEVER EVER click the `Run Waitlist` or `Run Channellist` button more than once!
+There is NO protection against ANY problems that may accrue so just dont and wait.
+This will cause more trouble than speed things up.

 # File Layout